So how does it work?

 It’s worth remembering that our dogs are very well behaved, but they are still dogs and you may get the odd excited bark and there’s a guarantee that hair will be left behind which will be the responsibility of the office vacuum to get rid of!
 We carry basic cleaning equipment with us should there be an accident and we bring alcohol gel and wipes.

-Food will not be permitted in the de-stress area and dogs must not be fed or offered treats.
-All dogs have regular vet check ups and only come to work if they’re 100% fit and healthy.
+Food and toys are not permitted in the de-stress area and dogs must not be fed or offered treats.

 Can I see evidence of its success elsewhere?

 Our Facebook page (www.facebook.com/doggydestress) has a huge amount of feedback from previous sessions with our clients.
-We’re currently working with high profile establishments such as Harrods, The Savoy, Foster + Partners, Adobe and King and all continue to give us 100% positive feedback.
+We’re currently working with high profile establishments such as John Lewis, The Hilton, Harrods, The Savoy, Lego, Foster + Partners, Adobe and King and all continue to give us 100% positive feedback.
 We ask that you collate feedback after the sessions for your benefit and ours so that you can see the amazing positive effect our visits can have on staff.